 Goals are part of youth running.
-There are classroom goals, like tracking on a map the miles run during PE or recess, a journey to a landmark or across the country.
+There are club and classroom goals, like tracking on a map the miles run during PE or after school, a journey to a landmark or maybe across the country.
 There are goals built around earning awards, the finishers’ medal, or the T-shirt or water bottle.
-And, of course, goals set by a coach or parent for the child to aspire to; a faster time or completing some run, or winning a trophy as the best team in some local race.
+And, of course, goals to post a faster time or completing some run, or winning a trophy as the best team in some local race.

-And then there are the goals that kids set for themselves; those that satisfy some personal expectation, not a reward.
+And then there are the goals that kids set for themselves; those that satisfy some personal expectation.
 Goals that the young runner owns.

-Learning to set goals is one of the most important lessons we can teach today’s young runners.
+Learning how to set goals is one of the most important lessons we can teach today’s young runners.
 Goal setting fosters the discovery of independence; of realizing he or she can decide what they want to experience or accomplish and then go off and do it; not to please parents and teachers and not for awards, but for their own satisfaction.
-Goal setting is a tool for life.

 The next day Melody had a new goal, to go just a little farther.
 She used a stick to scratch a line on the ground where she stopped to turn around and go back.
 Every day, every run, Melody added a little more distance, scratching a new line in the dirt.